mortgad/bachelor_2021/README.md

 Scripts 07 is for assessment and visualization of the data used as input.

 Scripts 08-09 implements the Wordshoal textmodel and performs a statistical analysis to test hypotheses regarding Optimal Distinctiveness Theory.

+Script 10 implements a multivariate classifier to obtain measurements for polarization in Folketinget, used for validation purposes.

+Scripts